honeylouluzon/Dot-Symphony/README.md

 - **Author**: Your Name
 - **License**: MIT
 - **Inspired by**: “Consciousness Continuum” paper by Samuel Cummings & collaborators; Dot Theory conceptual framework.

 ---

+## Deployment

+- The app is now fully client-side and ready for GitHub Pages deployment.
+- Build with `npm run build` in `/ui`.
+- Deploy with `npm run deploy` in `/ui` (publishes to `gh-pages` branch).
+- All JS files are in `/ui/js/`, CSS in `/ui/css/`, and assets in `/ui/assets/`.
+- The app implements the Dot Language Composer, Mind State Tracker, and Dot Music Composer modules as described in the README.
+- Theming, accessibility, and modular design follow `UI-UX.md` and `Omni-Guide.md` best practices.

+---